adriandolha/my-resume/README.md

 ```

 ## Usage
-Write your resume in yaml format and let the magic do its thing.
+Write your resume in src/resume-data.js and let the magic do its thing.